 Spatiotemporal trends of sea otters and kelp

 Sea otter density trends have followed three spatially distinct patterns along the Olympic Coast since the 1970s (Fig. 2a - c).
 In general, local trends in sea otters differ substantially from the OCNMS-wide trend.
 Near the most northerly study sites, sea otter densities increased sharply from the mid-1980s until the early 1990s before declining slightly and then remaining stable from the mid-1990s to present (Fig. 2a).
 Sea otter densities in the Central region of the study area including Anderson Point, Point of the Arches and Cape Alava experienced exponential growth from the late 1970s until the mid-1990s, but have remained largely stable at densities just above those observed in 1990 (Fig. 2b).
-This represents a longer period of increasing otter densities than the northernmost region.
+This represents a longer period of increasing otter densities than the northern region.
 The increase in sea otter density has been strongest and most consistent in the southern region of the study area (Fig. 2c).
 Sea otter densities near the southern sites have increased exponentially since the late 1970s; since roughly 2000, the rate of increase in the Destruction Island area has outpaced rates of increase near Teahwhit Head and Cape Johnson / Rock 305.
 At present, the absolute abundance of sea otters is also greatest in the southern region; sea otter abundances in the northern region are the lowest by at least an order of magnitude (estimated 2015 sea otter abundance of 18, 207, and 439 for Tatoosh Island (Northern region), Cape Alava (Central), and Destruction Island (Southern) respectively).
 Cape Johnson and Rock 305 have essentially the same trend in Fig. 2c due to their proximity relative to the kernel bandwidth used for home range estimation (Fig. 1; see Methods).

 Further analysis of sea otter data shows that the distribution of the Olympic Coast population has shifted over time (see also Jefferies and Jameson 2014).
 The population has had a bimodal or multimodal distribution for much of the study period, with the most significant modes in the area between Cape Alava and Cape Johnson, and another further south near Destruction Island (Fig. 3).
 The center of gravity of the population was in the vicinity of Teahwhit Head in the late 1970s, but then shifted north to the area around Cape Alava for much of the 1980s and 1990s.
 Starting in the late 1990s, the center of gravity rapidly shifted south to near Destruction Island, where it has remained.
 In recent years sea otter observations are rare inside the Strait of Juan de Fuca (Fig. 3, above dashed line) but common at most points to Point Grenville in the south (Fig. 3).